-Here is the complete syntactical and semantical description of all available tags of the .lsc file.
+Here is the complete syntactical and semantical description of all available tags of the .1sc file.

-Tags Attributes Description de fC e et i en Defines a new section.
+Attributes Description Tags Defines a new section.
 A floating section only holds a declared size defSection attribute.
-A fixed section declares at least one of the start / end at- tributes.
+A fixed section declares at least one of the start / end attributes.
 When this tag is empty, the section is a runtime section, and must define at least one of the start, end or size attributes.
-When this tag is not empty (when it holds a binary description), the section is an image section. name Name of the section.
+When this tag is not empty (when it holds a binary description), the section is an image section.
+Name of the section.
 The section name may not be unique.
-However, it is recommended that you define a unique name if the section must be referred separately for memory positioning. start Optional.
-Expression defining the absolute start address of the sec- tion.
+However, name it is recommended that you define a unique name if the section must be referred separately for memory positioning.
+Optional.
+Expression defining the absolute start address of the secstart tion.
 Must be resolved to a constant after the full load of the lsc file.

-Table 4: Linker Specific Configuration Tags
+Table 5: Linker Specific Configuration Tags